QAddict/qaddict-foundation-java/README.md

 Different teams and companies use different programming languages to automate their testing, and everybody has good reasons for the choice.

-This repository is dedicated to automation foundation for `Java`.
+This repository is dedicated to automation org for `Java`.
 For other languages check if there is another repository.

-Libraries in the Java automation foundation:
+Libraries in the Java automation org:

 - [qaddict-validation](qaddict-validation) - Ready to use extensible tools for composing and execution of validation of any complexity, while providing insights into exact points of mismatch.